jreisinger/jreisinger.github.io/cv.md

 Sr. Security Engineer
 at Empatica [2022 - present]

+* Setting up and operating security monitoring (SIEM) to be able to detect threats.
+* Monitoring and maintaining Kubernetes ingress WAFs to block malicious HTTP requests.
 * Writing security automation in Go and Bash.
-* Setting up and operating security monitoring to be able to detect threats.
-* Monitoring and maintaining Kubernetes ingress WAFs to block malicious HTTP requests.

 Sr. Security Engineer, Team Lead at Deutsche Telekom Pan-Net [2017 - 2022]

-* Developed programs and scripts using Go, Bash and Python.
 * Built security products (WAF, SIEM).
 * Maintained Ansible playbooks, Kubernetes manifests and CI/CD pipelines.
 * Operated systems in private (and public) cloud the DevOps way.
+* Developed programs and scripts using Go, Bash and Python.
 * Managed projects and team.

 Security Engineer